Transweb: Overview

-Technology

 A number of these websites provide services such as virtual classrooms, with text chat, audio chat and shared whiteboards.

 Rajiv Gandhi Navodaya, Dehradun

 AskIITians is in collaboration with the Rajiv Gandhi Navodaya school in Dehradun, Uttarakhand to provide "three-month free coaching for preparing engineering and medical examinations" to students, utilising an "online base [with] live, interactive classrooms by the institute."
 Rural students of RGNV get free education, boarding and lodging facility and around 150 students get online assistance in evening after the school is over.